-At dawn, I climbed with Mohamed on top of the highest dune in Morocco, the famous Erg Chigaga.
-The dunes had a golden color, with a velvet appearance, full of countless ripples.
+At dawn, I climbed with Mohamed on top of the highest dune in Morocco – the famous Erg Chigaga.
+The dunes had a golden color of velvet appearance, full of countless ripples.
 My dream of walking on dunes had become true.
 With perseverance, availability to adapt to the local conditions, and acceptance of everything that had been offered to me – just like the nomads.

 In the afternoon, we reached the group of dunes in Bogarne.
 We set up our camp at the foot of the dunes just before dusk.
 I hiked alone to the top of the sands.
-From the frail ridge of the dunes, the time passage seemed endless.
-The sunset brought a fog that settled quietly, like a velvet, over the graceful dunes.
+The time passage seemed endless while sitting on the frail ridge of the dunes.
+A bit later, the sunset brought a fog that settled quietly, like a velvet, over the graceful dunes.
 A surreal peace and an unwavering silence reigned over the place, a feeling impossible to describe in words.

-Shrouded by dunes, our small camp became alive in the evening and we again had harira soup and lamb tajine for dinner.
-Then we had the surprise of the evening: bread baked by Lahssen directly into the hot sand, a custom practiced in the area when they didn’t have an oven.
+Our small camp shrouded by dunes became alive in the evening, and we again had harira soup and lamb tajine for dinner.
+Then we had the surprise of the evening: bread baked by Lahssen directly into the hot sand, a custom practiced in the desert when they didn’t have an oven.
 The flat dough was covered with hot sand and ember from an extinguished fire, and thus the high temperatures baked the dough in a few minutes.

 The fourth day of the camel desert trek

-The camels walked sluggishly but had a constant rhythm.
+The camels walked sluggishly but had a constant walking pace.
 At noon, the sun shone right above our heads.
-The heat was unbearable and nothing was good enough: the effort to walk was too big, while if I had ridden a camel, the sun would have burned me too much.
+The heat was unbearable, and nothing was good enough: the effort to walk was too big, while if I had ridden a camel, the sun would have burned me too much.
 Eventually, we reached Ouad Naeme, a flat area with rocks, small dunes, and a few trees.
 Nothing else.
 A herd of hundreds of wild camels crossed at the horizon, while a sandstorm was about to start out of the blue.
-We quickly ate a vegetable salad, adorned with oranges, and sheltered ourselves from the sandstorm while we were waiting for the jeep to come from M’Hamid.
+We quickly ate a vegetable salad adorned with oranges and sheltered ourselves from the sandstorm while we were waiting for a jeep to come from M’Hamid.

 We waited for the jeep for quite a while.
-We were located on one of the numberless roads which intersected each other in the desert, without real landmarks – just in the shade of an acacia tree, like many others on the horizon.
+We were located on one of the numberless roads intersecting each other in the desert.
+Without real landmarks – just in the shade of an acacia tree, like many others at the horizon.
 The technical gadgets were not very precise in the desert.
-Nevertheless, at any given moment, a young man wearing a long turban wrapped around his head appeared from a cloud of sand and greeted us as he got off a dilapidated jeep.
+Nevertheless, after a few hours of waiting, a young man wearing a long turban wrapped around his head appeared from a cloud of sand and greeted us as he got off a dilapidated jeep.

 We quickly loaded our luggage in the jeep and released the camels from the heavy burden.
 Lahssen would walk with the camels for another 10 kilometers, while we would go by jeep to the border town of M’Hamid Lghzlan.
-We spent the night in a camping ground, which had a restaurant set up in a Berber tent and earth huts scattered among tall palm trees.
+We spent the night in a camping ground with a restaurant set up in a Berber tent and earth huts scattered amidst tall palm trees.
 The showers were the blessing of the evening, although the water was cold.
-Equally, the last tajine with many vegetables and chicken was a blessing too after a long walking day.
+Equally, the last tajine with vegetables and chicken was a blessing too after a long walking day.

-The Camel Desert Trek – Zagora to M’Hammid is my travel journal about the camel trek through a small part of the Sahara Desert in Morocco.
-Many thanks to the Tizi Trekking for the invitation to this press trip through a part of the amazing desert of Sahara.
-And here are all my Travel Diaries from Morocco (x 21).
+The Camel Desert Trek – Zagora to M’Hammid is the travel journal about the camel trek through a small part of the Sahara Desert in Morocco.
+Many thanks to Tizi Trekking for the invitation to this press trip through a part of the Sahara desert.
+If you want to read more about the road trip through Morocco, here are all the Travelogues from Morocco (x21).

 Have you been to Morocco or plan to go there?
-Leave a comment below this post and tell me what you liked about Morocco or what you’re interested to see there.
+Leave a comment below this post and tell me what you liked in Morocco or what you want to see there.